alchem1ster/AddOns-Update-Tool/README.md

 <br>

 ## Dev dependencies
+Python dev and recommended build: `Python 3.8.10 [64 bit (AMD64)]`
+Pipenv profile includes `pyinstaller` package (for packing code into PE (.exe) file) that you can install via `pipenv install --dev` command.
-If you want to change something in the code, I strongly recommend that you set the PEP-8 code formatter `black` and `pyinstaller` via `pipenv install --dev` command.
+If you want to change something in the code, I strongly recommend that you set the PEP-8 linters such as `pylint`, `flake8`, also code formatter `black`.
 Dont forget to re-format code after changes to keep it within the PEP-8.

 ## Creating an EXE
 To package a set of scripts into a standalone distributable directory, or a single EXE file, use the `pyinstaller` module: